 Three locations in Ottawa and one in Kanta, Colonnade is something of an institution.
 The one that started it all, at Metcalfe & Gilmore in downtown Ottawa, is home to this Gypsy most Thursday nights.
 Lisa brings me my “usual” wine.
 Sam smiles from the pizza kitchen and Peter floats between customers… the kitchen… the staff.

 Balanced.
-Even crust, not too doughy, ripe sweet sauce, the toppings even and… that cheese… the edge, where it meets the dough meets the baked cheese… that crisp, tight seam… it is the true mark of genius in a pizza.
-It should spring back… have tension… there should be a light response to the teeth… a crisp tap when touched.
+Even crust, not too doughy, ripe sweet sauce, the toppings even and, that cheese at the edge, where it meets the dough meets the baked cheese… that crisp, tight seam… it is the true mark of genius in a pizza.
+It should spring back and have a little tension, there should be a light response to the teeth and crisp tap when touched.